It’s only 4 weeks until Christmas which means it’s time to pull out the Christmas Advent Calendar.

 Need a last minute gift idea?
 Just whip together this DIY cookie mixture, fill up a jar and add a pretty ribbon for a home-made treat.
 INSTRUCTIONS HERE.

-To reduce rubbish we never buy new wrapping paper and trimmings.
-Previous years gifts have been covered with newspaper and bits of ribbon (collected throughout the year), the year’s collection of kinder artwork, collages of old buttons and brown paper drawn on and decorated by the kids.
+See if you can wrap your presents in a ‘sustainable’ way this Christmas and don’t buy new wrapping paper and trimmings.
+Previous years gifts have been covered with newspaper and bits of ribbon (collected throughout the year), the year’s collection of kinder artwork, leaves and twigs and brown paper drawn on and decorated by the kids.

-Friday 23 December – Admire the Christmas Projection Show
+Saturday 23 December – Admire the Christmas Projections

-On the night before Christmas Eve, head out see City of Melbourne’s annual Christmas Projection Show at Melbourne Town Hall extend to Fed Square.
+On the night before Christmas Eve, head out see City of Melbourne’s annual Christmas Projections with new feature sites at the State Library Victoria, Federation Square and Docklands.